 Bio-Innovate’s project 7 on “Bio-enhanced seeds” is developing technologies for producing seeds and seedlings bio-enhanced with bio-control agents to reduce the impact of biotic and abiotic production constraints in crops, with the focus being to benefit resource-poor farmers.
 Jomo Kenyatta University of Agriculture and Technology (JKUAT) working with Real IPM a private company are implementing the project.
 The biological controls or bio-pesticides are bacterial or fungal microorganisms that naturally control specific pests and diseases.
 In the case of this innovation, the bio-pesticides are produced and distributed in powder form with usage instructions.
-The farmer produces a solution by mixing the powder with water which he or she coats the seeds prior to planting.
+The famer produces a solution by mixing the powder with water which he or she coats the seeds prior to planting.
 The advantage of bio-pesticides over conventional inorganic pesticides is that they are less toxic, are pest specific, and decompose quickly.

 Reduced pests and diseases translate to improved yields from the farms.
 In addition, certain bio-pesticides have proven to have properties that increase yields by improving the plants ability to burrow deeper for water and nutrients, a useful trait particularly in drought conditions.

-Collins Wanyama the representative of Real IPM in Nyanza in western Kenya has been in the heart of engaging farmers in the bio-pesticide on-farm trial runs.
+Collins Wanyama the representative of Real IPM in Nyanza in Western Kenya has been in the heart of engaging farmers in the bio-pesticide on-farm trial runs.
 From his experience, farmers are very passionate about their work.
 However, they tend to stick to old practices some of which may be in variance with recommended crop management e.g. recycling seeds.
-The team has therefore found ways of injecting new ideas but cognizant of the tradition and habits of smallholder farmers.
+The team has therefore found ways of injecting new ideas but cognizant of the tradition and habits of smallholder famers.